How Employers Can Help New Parents

 Are your parent-oriented benefits offering the best help you can give to the widest variety of your parent employees?

 Some of the most common benefits include parental leaves, paid time off, and college savings programs.
-Let’s look closely at each to help determine if your offerings are up-to-date and effective.
+Let’s look closely at each to help determine if your offerings are up to date and effective.

 Paid Parental Leave

-The Federal Family and Medical Leave Act allows eligible employees at large employers to take up to 12 weeks off after the birth or adoption of a child.
+The Federal Family and Medical Leave Act (FMLA) allows eligible employees at large employers to take up to 12 weeks off after the birth or adoption of a child.
 But the Act does not require that an employee be paid for this time.
 And state laws on family medical leave can vary significantly.

-Although this act applies only to government employees, it sets a strong example for private and nonprofit organizations.
+Although this Act applies only to government employees, it sets a strong example for private and nonprofit organizations.
 Ask yourself whether your firm is keeping up with the most recent paid-leave policies?
-Are your leave policies inclusive–available to fathers and non-birth mothers\\, adoptive parents, foster parents, and parents who use surrogates?
+Are your leave policies inclusive — available to fathers and non-birth mothers, adoptive parents, foster parents, and parents who use surrogates?

 Flexible Return to Work Schedules

-A flexible return-to-work policy for new parents can help.
-Some employers, such as PWC, for example, are finding that a gradual return can help with the transition.
+Just in case it wasn’t already obvious, the pandemic has demonstrated how important flexible work hours are for parents.
+A flexible return-to-work policy for new parents can help ensure that new moms and dads continue to stay in the workforce.
+Some employers, such as PwC, for example, are finding that a gradual return can help with the transition.
 The firm allows parent employees to work a 60% reduced schedule at full pay for up to four weeks as they return to work.
-This policy went into effect in July 2018, well before the pandemic, but it may prove particularly attractive as the firm transitions employees back to the office.

-For parents of slightly older kids, Mastercard has taken a different tack by creating a virtual kids Club that offers educational games to keep children between the ages of five and 12 occupied while their parents are working at home.
+For parents of slightly older kids, Mastercard has taken a different tack by creating a virtual Kids Club that offers educational games to keep children between the ages of five and 12 occupied while their parents are working at home.

 Other companies have had success with increased remote schedules for reentering parents and more flexible PTO benefits that accommodate children’s illnesses and childcare gaps.

 Whatever ways you decide to support the transition from parental leave to a return to work, be sure they’re clearly communicated to your workforce.
-Ideally, you want to have a sit down with a new parent employee before the baby arrives to review all relevant benefits, including what’s expected during a return to work.
+Ideally, you want to have a sit-down with a new parent employee before the baby arrives to review all relevant benefits, including what’s expected during a return to work.

 Inclusive Parental Benefits